Migrating from scrapy-zyte-smartproxy to scrapy-zyte-api#

 When retries are exceeded for a given request, an exception is raised, and if not caught, an error message is logged.
 See Retrying non-successful Zyte API responses to learn how to handle such exceptions.

-Adjust crawl speed#
+Adjust the crawl speed#

 Memory may increase#